OpenBB-finance/OpenBB/website/content/terminal/menus/stocks/screener.md

 <HeadTitle title="Stock Screener - Stocks - Menus | OpenBB Terminal Docs" />

 The Stock Screener is a diverse tool for discovering comapanies.
 It is a great jumping point for narrowing the universe of stocks at the beginning of a research workflow.

+## Usage

 Get to the screener from the `Stocks` menu by typing `scr`, and then pressing `enter`.
 There are six categories of statistics to sort the defined criteria by.

 - Overview
 - Valuation